 The OHSU Physician Assistant Admissions Committee adheres to a policy of equal opportunity and non-discrimination on the basis of sex, age, race, ethnic origin, religion, disability, military service, sexual orientation, or any other status protected by law.
 The Committee fully recognizes the importance of diversity in its student body and in the PA workforce in providing for effective delivery of health care.
 Accordingly, the Program strongly encourages applications from persons from all socioeconomic, racial, ethnic, religious, and educational backgrounds and from persons from groups underrepresented in medicine.

 The Program enjoys and benefits from a competitive, national applicant pool and seeks to admit qualified resident and non-resident candidates.
-Candidates for admission are considered comparatively on the basis of the following factors:
+We conduct a holistic, mission-based admissions process and assess applications comparatively on the basis of the following areas:

-- Assessment of motivation, ability to communicate, problem-solving ability and maturity
+- Knowledge of the profession, assessment of motivation to become a PA, ability to communicate, problem-solving ability and maturity

 - Review of overall scholastic record, including GPAs with an emphasis on BCP (biology/chemistry/physics) GPA.
 Basic science preparation at the upper division level is highly valued.